 - The user may define the maximum number of iterations that SysCAD will perform before automatically halting.
-The maximum number of iterations allowed is 200,000 (please note that the maximum iteration allowed is 100,000 for builds prior to Build138.25068).
+The maximum number of iterations allowed is 200,000 (please note that the maximum iteration allowed is 100,000 prior to Build 138.25068).

 - The required converged iterations (Reqd Converged Iters) is the number of consecutive iterations that must have a solution within tolerance before the project is deemed to be solved.

 - Changing the Relative (Rel) and Absolute (Abs) Tolerance can vary the accuracy and speed (number of iterations to converge) of the solution.
 By increasing the numbers the solution will converge faster but will be less accurate.

 - A tolerance calculation is performed every iteration for each convergence criteria.
 For Tears this is for all species, pressure, heat flow and any qualities (e.g. size data).
 See Tolerance Testing for more information.
 The SysCAD model is considered converged if the calculated tolerance is less than or equal to 1.0 for all variables for each convergence criteria for the last n consecutive iterations, where n = Reqd Converged Iters, as set by the user.